 4. Sales Returns and Allowances Journal

 This journal is used for tracking goods returned by customers or allowances given for defective items.
-As such, businesses issue credit memos for such transactions, reducing the accounts receivable balance and adjusting inventory and cost of goods sold.
+As such, businesses issue credit memos for such transactions, reducing the accounts receivable balance and adjusting inventory.

 These practices are generally consistent across countries, as they adhere to standard accounting principles (such as GAAP or IFRS).
 However, local tax regulations (e.g., VAT in the Philippines) might influence specific details, such as how sales taxes are recorded in these journals.